 In an ever-volatile world, you would look at any index.
-These can range from human development, standard of living, per capita income, quality of life, ease of doing business, corporate taxation or company incorporation.
+These can range from human development, a standard of living, per capita income, quality of life, ease of doing business, corporate taxation or company incorporation.
 Whichever way you look, the small city-state of Singapore stands tall.
 The nation’s thriving start-up ecosystem includes robust incubating infrastructure, tax incentives, cash grants, and financing schemes.
 This has led to a significant increase in the number of startups in the country over the last decade or so, with the number reaching 48,000 in 2015, as compared to 22,000 in 2003.

-A major contributing factor in the startup success of Singapore is the growing pool of high net worth individuals, corporations and institutional investors.
+A major contributing factor in the startup success of Singapore is the growing pool of high net worth individuals, corporations, and institutional investors.
 Also, apart from private sources of funding, the Singapore government actively encourages the set-up of incubators and investments into startups through a variety of programmes.
-Initiatives led by governmental bodies such as SPRING Singapore and the National Research Foundation (NRF) seek to support local startups by leveraging on the expertise of third-party investors and encouraging investments through co-investment schemes.
+Initiatives led by governmental bodies such as SPRING Singapore and the National Research Foundation (NRF) seek to support local startups by leveraging the expertise of third-party investors and encouraging investments through co-investment schemes.
 Furthermore, the government allocates resources for venture investing through the Economic Development Board’s investment arm and Singapore’s two sovereign wealth funds, the Government Investment Corporation of Singapore and Temasek Holdings.

 Related Article: Singapore Startup Grants and Schemes